bytebase/bytebase.com-old/content/docs/en/vcs-integration/name-and-organize-schema-files.md

 ![organize-schema-files-step](/static/docs/en/vcs-integration/name-and-organize-schema-files/organize-schema-files-step5.webp)

 This means the divergence lasts until the the pipeline finishes applying the change to the last environment.
-This defeats much of the purpose of storing the migration files in the repository since we want the migration files to be the source of truth of the database schema.
+This defeats much of the purpose of storing the migration files in the repository since you want the migration files to be the source of truth of the database schema.

-After settling down the file structure, now we can go ahead to [creating the first baseline migration](/docs/vcs-integration/create-the-first-baseline-migration).
+After settling down the file structure, your are ready to create the first migration.